mvantellingen/wsgi-basic-auth/docs/index.rst

 separated with a | (pipe) character.

-To exclude specific paths for healthchecks (e.g. the Amazon ELB healthchecks) specifcy the environment variable WSGI_AUTH_EXCLUDE_PATHS=/api/healthchecks.
+To exclude specific paths for healthchecks (e.g. the Amazon ELB healthchecks) specify the environment variable WSGI_AUTH_EXCLUDE_PATHS=/api/healthchecks.
 Here multiple paths can be separated with the ; char.